Fence Repair and Replacement Program

 - On the east side of Quebec Street from Timberline Road to the open space north of Chestnut Hill Street (4,800 ft.)

-- Along Lincoln Avenue from Quebec Street east to the end of Metro District property ( 6,100 ft.)
+- Along both sides of Lincoln Avenue from Quebec Street east to the end of Metro District property ( 6,100 ft.)

 - On the west side of University Boulevard from Dad Clark Drive to Venneford Ranch Road ( 2,500 ft.)